 It’s a well-known fact that drugs and alcohol abuse are a daily occurrence in our present society.
 There exists a wealth of information on the internet and in documents across Canada, stating the terrible conditions that surround anyone struggling with some form of drug addiction.
-In a recent announcement by the Honourable Rona Ambrose, Minister of Health Canada, stated that across the nation we can expect to see video Ads specifically targeting prescription drug abuse.
+In 2015, the Honourable Rona Ambrose, who was Minister of Health Canada, stated that we would see video Ads specifically targeting prescription drug abuse across the nation.
 With over $130 million dollars invested each year for tangible solutions for the treatment, education, research and sensitization campaigns on drug addiction; we should expect to see some results in the consumption of illicit and prescription drug abuse.

 Pills on the Black Market

-According to some reports the situation appears to be gaining control and is bettering, yet in another government report we read how thing are getting worse.
-The question one should ask is, are the taxpayer’s money being well invested or is it all just a way to hide the fact that the level of pharmaceutical drugs being produce is way above the required need, and what about the extra pills?
+According to some reports the situation appears to be gaining control and is bettering, yet in another government report, we read how things are getting worse.
+The question one should ask is, is the taxpayer’s money is well invested or is it all just a way to hide the fact that the level of pharmaceutical drugs being produce is way above the required need, and what about the extra pills?
 Are they just sold to the black market?
-Really if anyone ever had to deal with the withdrawals of some prescription drug you can be certain it’s unpleasant to say the least.
+Really if anyone ever had to deal with the withdrawals of some prescription drug you can be certain it’s unpleasant, to say the least.
 Most drug rehabs will not take the person unless they have successfully passed through a medical detox program.
 And for good reason; some of these prescription drugs can cause heart attacks, seizures, psychosis, severe muscles and nerve pain even damage, just to name a few.

 What more drugs?